 The PLAR is administered January through March annually.
 Data is published in late spring or early summer, depending on library response rate and the edit check schedule.

-The PLAR is collected online using Bibliostat Collect web‐based software.
+The PLAR is collected online using the Counting Opinions LibPAS data management platform.
 A link is provided on the Library Research Service’s website during the reporting period each year.

 There are several reasons to participate in the PLAR.
 First, the PLAR is required by Colorado law, CRS 24‐90‐109.4.
 Second, the data is needed to contribute to the national PLS mentioned above.
 Finally, the data is important to public libraries individually and collectively.
 The data can be shared with decision makers, stakeholders, and the public, and used by administrators to inform decision making.

 Public Library Data Service Statistical Report (PLDS) – optional

 The Public Library Association (PLA) conducts the Public Library Data Service Statistical Report (PLDS).
 Public libraries in the United States and Canada voluntarily participate in the survey.